microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

 Finally the class method may be executed using `mono_runtime_invoke`.
 It should be noted that the class method to execute should be declared as static.

-The resulting starger payload is shown below:
+The resulting stager payload is shown below:

 ```
 #include <iostream>